lucidobservor/floramancer-modpack/README.md

 grant you the secrets of the Creative Mana Tablet and Everlasting Guilty Pool!

-## Current Features
+## Major Features

 - **Pack Modes** - There are two pack modes: Normal and Hard.
 There are currently only a few differences between the modes, the corporea spork, the passive decay timer, and the mana cost of the final items.
 See below for more details.

-- **Game Stages** - Game Stages is used for a singular purpose - to gate the creation of the creative mana tablet and pool.
-For each generating flower, there is an advancement to produce a certain number of mana pools worth of mana with that flower.
-You must complete them all to unlock the creative item recipes.
+- **Passive Flower Decay** - The biggest change this pack makes to ordinary Botania progression is making all generating flora suffer from passive decay.
+In Normal Mode, flowers will decay after one real world hour, while in Hard Mode, decay happens in only half that time.
+This means you will need to set up systems to automatically craft every flower, including all of its components, as well as ensure each flower is used efficiently before it decays.

+- **Advancements and Progression** - As you progress, the game will keep track of how much mana you have produced using each flower.
+Once you've produced enough, you will earn an advancement for that flower, and upon completing them all you will unlock the recipes for the Creative Mana Tablet and Everlasting Guilty Pool.
+The exact amount of mana required per flower differs by pack mode.

+## Minor Features

-- **Botania Tweaks** - The following tweaks are enabled:
+- **Botania Tweaks** - The following miscellaneous tweaks are enabled:
 	- Corporea is available earlier through the use of the corporea spork (Normal mode only)
-    - All generating flora suffer passive decay after one real world hour (Normal mode) or half an hour (Hard mode).
-If properly utilized, all flowers still produce far more mana than it takes to make them.
     - Automate crafting Ender Air with a Dispenser in the End dimension.
     - Automatically place Corporea Sparks and decorate them with Floral Powder, when you place corporea blocks.
+    - Powering the entropinnyum with a vanilla TNT duplicator is disabled
     - Galactic Potato, because who doesn't want a huge, rainbow potato?

 - **Recipe Tweaks**
 	- Because generating flora all suffer from passive decay, the Dandelifeon and Shulk Me Not now require pixie dust and ender air in place of a (non-automatable) gaia spirit.